erthalion/erthalion.github.io/_posts/2020-11-03-evolution-of-btree-index-am.md

 Of course, it means that an extent itself could reach the point when there is no more free space and it needs to be split following the same ideas as normal page split.
-You maybe surprised what SB-tree it doing here, in basics section, since it's not a standard approach.
+You maybe surprised what SB-tree is doing here, in basics section, since it's not a standard approach.
 Yes, it's not basic, but I've decided to mention it here anyway mostly due to its almost intuitive idea.